 He lives in the Cotswolds in the village of Buckland from where he was inspired, by his walks, to write the excellent book 'Meeting God in Quiet Places'.

-Click Here - To buy Meeting God in Quiet Places
+See Book - Meeting God in Quiet Places

 Lagard Smith Christian Author

-William Tyndale gave us our English Bible and is thought to have been born in North Nibley, Gloucestershire.
+William Tyndale gave us our English Bible and is thought to have been born at Melksham Court (now owned by Hugh Grant) in the village of Stinchcombe near North Nibley, Gloucestershire.

 Forbidden to work in England, Tyndale translated and printed in English the New Testament and half the Old Testament between 1525 and 1535 in Germany and the Low Countries.
 He worked from the Greek and Hebrew original texts when knowledge of those languages in England was rare.
 His pocket-sized Bible translations were smuggled into England, and then ruthlessly sought out by the Church, confiscated and destroyed.
 Condemned as a heretic, Tyndale was strangled and burned outside Brussels in 1536.